Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 Entry of applicable timing for pull-up signal or release are performed with the Bombing Timers.

-The Pull-up timer may be set from 0 to 60 seconds, and the Release timer may be set from 0 to 30 seconds.
+The Pull-up timer (1) may be set from 0 to 60 seconds, and the Release timer (2) may be set from 0 to 30 seconds.
 Minimum increment for each timer is 0.1 seconds.
+Both values are shown by two three digit rollers (3) above the knobs.

 The Bombing timers may be used for every
 [timed employment method](../../stores/air_to_ground/bombs/employment.md).